shakhesierfan/Verification-and-Synthesis-of-DTCBFs/README.md

 2. **Synthesis of DTCBFs and corresponding control policies**
    - A bilevel optimization approach for synthesizing both a DTCBF and a control policy in finite time.
    - Determines unknown coefficients of parameterized DTCBFs and policies.
-   - Includes strategies to reduce the computational burden.

 We demonstrate the methods using **numerical case studies**, in particular the **cart-pole system**.